Atlanta Immigration Court

 The Atlanta Immigration Court

-Atlanta Immigration Courts are responsible for adjudicating immigration cases from the state of Georgia and other areas of the southeastern United States.
-Under the authority of the U.S. Attorney General, immigration courts such as those in Atlanta administer federal immigration laws by conducting immigration court proceedings, appellate reviews, and administrative hearings.
+Atlanta Immigration Court is responsible for deciding immigration cases from the state of Georgia and other states of the southeastern United States.
+Under the authority of the U.S. Attorney General, immigration court, like the one in Atlanta, GA, administers federal immigration laws by conducting immigration court proceedings, appellate reviews, and administrative hearings.

-Administrative hearings, or removal proceedings, occur when an Immigration court determines if an individual (the respondent) should be removed, or deported, from the United States.
-An experienced immigration attorney can be of great help during removal proceedings.
+Administrative hearings, or removal proceedings, occur when an immigration court determines that an individual (the respondent) should be deported, from Atlanta, GA, and the U.S. An experienced immigration attorney can be of great help during removal proceedings.

 Atlanta Immigration Court Help When You Need It